TikTok is a puzzling and rapidly evolving world. Its distinct humor and cultural nuances often baffle outsiders.

 My Disruptive Legitimacy Framework

-Beyond building trust and sparking laughter (informal yet important KPIs on their own), this approach delivered tangible results:
+Beyond building trust and sparking laughter (informal yet important KPIs on their own, though tricky to measure), this approach delivered tangible results:

 ► +18% follower growth between 08/23 - 04/24